themechanicalbear/mechanicalbear/content/post/2018-08-13-put-richness.markdown

 #### Calculate metrics

-Using the results at expiration from the strangle trades we now can calculate additional metrics to be reviewed.
+Using the results at expiration from the strangle trades we can now calculate additional metrics.

 * Put/Call ratio based on delta
 * Profit